Guan Zhaozhi

 Guan Zhaozhi (关肇直; February 13, 1919 – November 12, 1982) was a Chinese mathematician.
 He was a member of the Chinese Academy of Sciences.

+In 1962, Guan and Song Jian were recruited by Qian Xuesen to establish China's first cybernetics laboratory with him.

 Personal life

 His younger male cousin Guan Zhaoye was an architect and member of the Chinese Academy of Engineering (CAE).